keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 That said, I knew I wanted to head somewhere bigger with a higher ceiling when I graduated college, so I decided to major in Computer Engineering.

-{% assign tweet-text = "A job without meaning isn't much better than a job with no pay" %}
+> Lesson 11: {% include tweet-link.html tweet-text="A job without meaning isn't much better than a job with no pay" %}

-> Lesson 11: {% include tweet-link.html %}

 ## 6. Filing (age 20) #